Santa Jeffy’s Guitar Shop

 SUPER LOW ACTION!
 Plays like a dream.
 The original "T-Top" pickups are super bright.

-I’ve always wanted a Tele Thinline.
-This one came in on a trade at Professional Music Center here in Des Moines.
+In 2023, I added this Tele Thinline to my collection.
+This guitar was offered for sale at Professional Music Center in Des Moines.
+It was owned by one of their techs…so…you know it’s been well maintained and unmolested.
 It shows as near new!
-It was owned by one of their techs…so…you know it’s been well maintained and unmolested.

 The Fender Wide Range humbucking pickups on this guitar are known for their warm and full-bodied tone, which is unique compared to other humbucking pickups.
 The semi-hollow body of the guitar also adds to its unique tonal characteristics, providing a more resonant and airy sound compared to solid-body Telecasters.